Issac8658/DesktopNiko/HOW_TO_SKIN.md

   > Any value
 - **Version** `string`

-  > Version of skin, any value
+  > Version of skin, reserved for future versions, any value
 - **Comment** `string`

   > Any value